alcinocunha/alcinocunha.github.io/index.md

+## About

+I'm an Assistant Professor at the [Department of Informatics](http://www.di.uminho.pt) of [University of Minho](http://www.uminho.pt).
+I'm also a member (and currently co-coordinator) of the [High-Assurance Software Laboratory](https://www.inesctec.pt/en/centres/haslab), a research center of University of Minho and of the [INESC TEC](https://www.inesctec.pt) associate laboratory.

 ## Research

 My research aims to help people create better software.
 Together with several collaborators at [INESC TEC](https://www.inesctec.pt) and [ONERA](https://www.onera.fr/en/centers/toulouse), I'm currently developing a new formal specification language and analysis tool for software design - the [Electrum](http://haslab.github.io/Electrum/) framework.
 I'm also currently leading a project that aims to develop new analysis techniques for robotic software developed with ROS, to be integrated in our [HAROS](https://github.com/git-afsantos/haros) framework.
 In the past, my research focused on the topic of model driven software development, namely on developing the [Echo](http://haslab.github.io/echo/) framework for model repair and (bidirectional) transformation.

-## Affiliation

-I'm an Assistant Professor at the [Department of Informatics](http://www.di.uminho.pt) of [University of Minho](http://www.uminho.pt).
-I'm also a member (and currently co-coordinator) of the [High-Assurance Software Laboratory](https://www.inesctec.pt/en/centres/haslab), a research center of University of Minho and of the [INESC TEC](https://www.inesctec.pt) associate laboratory.

 ## Teaching